santimirandarp/shortcuts/firefox.md

 C-p = print current page
 C-f = find on page
 C-m = mute tab
-C-Tab, C-Shift-Tab = move through tabs
+C-Tab, C-S-Tab = move through tabs

 ## Also on Address Bar
 On the Address Bar